 What seems more like an open-air artistic bazaar than a street lined with apartments, St. Marks Place is a sort of "Santa Monica" of the east coast with t-shirt shops, CD stores, sidewalk shopping, and bars, though it has become more gentrified in recent years.
-But the real action in this area happens after the sun goes down: Non-descript doors hide some of the hippest places in the city; the sound of James Brown comes out of one bar while Celtic chanting comes from another.
+But the real action in this area happens after the sun goes down.
+Nondescript doors hide some of the hippest places in the city.
+The sound of James Brown comes out of one bar, jazz piano from another, while Celtic chanting comes from still another.

-Two of Off-Broadway’s longest-running hits, Stomp and Blue Man Group, are also in the neighborhood, and Tango House, a nightly tango musical with outstanding professional musicians and dancers direct from Buenos Aires, is scheduled to open in 2013.
-Another highlight of the area is Tompkins Square Park, home to annual events like the Howl Festival and the Charlie Parker Jazz Festival and the Tompkins Square Dog Run.
+Two of Off-Broadway’s longest-running hits, Stomp and Blue Man Group, are also in the neighborhood.
+Another highlight of the area is Tompkins Square Park, home to annual events like the Charlie Parker Jazz Festival.

-The south side of East Sixth Street between First & Second Aves., Little Bombay, features Indian eateries.
-Established in 1854, McSorley's Old Ale House is the city's oldest continuously operated saloon, and seems to have changed very little in the last 150+ years.
+The south side of East Sixth Street between First & Second Avenues is a strip of Indian Eateries, collectively called Little Bombay.
+Established in 1854, McSorley's Old Ale House is the city's oldest continuously operated saloon, and seems to have changed very little in the last 160+ years.

-Contributors: Irene Ross, Kathy Novak, Derrell Bradford, Colin Carlson and Linda Sheridan
+Contributors: Irene Ross, Kathy Novak, Derrell Bradford, Colin Carlson, Linda Sheridan, and Merrill Lee Girardeau